acli/new_clock/doc/CHIMES.md

 Chiming
 =======
-As described in my blog post I wrote in 2018, I see chiming clocks as a kind of sonic interface.
+As I said in my blog post from 2018, I see chiming clocks as a kind of sonic interface.
 My original chiming clock reproduced the half-hour beeps produced by *sysline* (a now-uncommon Unix program) using Javascript and required a browser to run.
-At that time, Javascript’s WebAudio was still somewhat of a “first-class object” – at lease some browsers wouldn’t actively sabotage some audio.
+At that time, WebAudioAPI was still somewhat of a “first-class object” – at least some browsers wouldn’t actively sabotage audio.
 Soon after I made this first applet, I wrote a second one, based on this first one, that announces [night watches](Night_watches.md).

-The WebAudio scene in 2020 was drastically different.
+By 2020, the WebAudioAPI scene had become drastically different.
 Browsers now actively suppress audio output, on the misguided idea that this could solve the “unwanted audio” problem.
-Doing chiming with web applets therefore is no longer appealing.
-Also, because two different applets were producing two kinds of unrelated chimes, often we get “illegible” sonic output.
+Doing chiming with web applets therefore is no longer an attractive option.
+Also, because two different applets were producing two kinds of unrelated chimes, what we often got was “illegible” sonic output.
 A replacement was in order.

-Unlike Javascript (or Python), there is no native support in Perl to process audio.
+Unlike Javascript (or Python), Perl has no native support for audio.
 The script currently uses [mpv](http://mpv.io) to play audio recordings, and multiple copies of mpv are needed to play a chime melody.
 This is clearly not ideal since resource usage is unpredictable